s2kOp/crpas/README.md

 # CRPAS - Crime Rate Prediction and Alert System

 ## 📌 Overview
-CRPAS is a machine learning-based system that predicts crime rates using **Facebook Prophet**.
+CRPAS is a machine learning-based system that predicts crime rates.
 The project provides insights into crime trends across Indian states, offering estimated crime rates, case numbers, and population estimates for a given **year, state, and crime type**.
 It also identifies the **top 5 high-crime districts** in the selected state for the given crime type and year.

 ## 🎯 Features
 - **Predicts** crime rate, estimated cases, and estimated population for a selected state and crime type.